inabahare/SteamChatSize/readme.md

 ### How to use

-Toggle it by pressing your profile picture.
+Toggle it by clicking your profile picture.

+The default time is 500 milliseconds

 ### What is this?